willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 Success: Return HTTP `200 OK`

-This example shows the response returned when the endpoint approves the request.
+This example shows the response returned if the endpoint approves the request.
 In this scenario, the shift is saved in Shifts, and the user can see the shift in the schedule.

 ```http
 {